KCLibrary/docs.kclibrary.org/community-reference/legal-gov.md

 [Missouri Legal Services – Housing Issues](https://www.lsmo.org/topics/2305/housing)

-Each of these issues has its own pages with more information!
+Each of these issues has its own pages with more information:

 - [Abandonment](https://www.lsmo.org/node/648/abandonment)
 - [Foreclosure of A Rental Unit](https://www.lsmo.org/node/646/foreclosure-rental-unit)